National Mandate Party: Indonesian legislative election, 1999

 In the 1999 elections, PAN won 7.4 percent of the vote and 34 seats in the legislature.
 The party then played a key role in putting together a central axis of Islamic political parties in the People's Consultative Assembly which helped ensure that Abdurrahman Wahid defeated Megawati Sukarnoputri when that chamber elected the president.

 However, PAN's support for Abdurrahman Wahid did not last long.
 Less than a year after officially confirming its support for him at its first congress in Yogyakarta in February 2000, the party withdrew this support, saying it was concerned about the condition of the nation and state of Indonesia.
 Not long after that, Abdurrahman Wahid was voted out of office and replaced by Megawati Sukarnoputri.

 Indonesian legislative election, 2004

 For the 2004 elections, the party set a target of 15 percent of the vote.
-In order to promote his presidential candidacy, Amien Rais made a series of visits around the country.
+To promote his presidential candidacy, Amien Rais made a series of visits around the country.
 He also said that he was convinced that a retired military officer should be his vice-president.
 However, in the legislative election, the party won 6.4% of the popular vote and 52 out of 550 legislative seats.
-For the presidential election, Amien Rais stood with Siswono Yudo Husodo as his running mate, but only won 15% of the vote.
+For the presidential election, Amien Rais stood with Siswono Yudo Husodo as his running mate but only won 15% of the vote.